LucyWilcox/ExercisesInC/homeworks/homework08.md

 3) What is the difference between an interrupt and a context switch?

+An interrupt returns to the interrupted process when done, a context switch changes the process.

 4) Give an example of an event that might cause a process to move from the blocked to the ready state.

 An interrupt returns to the interrupted process when done, a context switch changes the process.